The Homesick Texan's Family Table

 The Homesick Texan’s Family Table is about making memories at the table with those that we love.
 Whether your feeding your family or welcoming a crowd, staying at home or heading to a gathering, there are over 125 recipes to share with your family and friends.
 And, of course, there are plenty of stories and full-color photos of both delicious food and the beautiful state of Texas.

-Advanced praise for The Homesick Texan's Family Table:
+Praise for The Homesick Texan's Family Table:

 “She had us at potluck!
 The fact that Lisa Fain says her most memorable meal was a family potluck warms our heart.
 We share with her a mutual desire to get people back around the table, since enjoying a meal with family and friends really is the best way to create lasting memories.
 Lisa invites you in with stories of her family and their connection to the recipes, and her warm, personal writing envelops you like a comforting blanket.”